Class 1 and class 2 premises that have independent food safety programs need to be audited as a fundamental part of Victoria’s food safety system.

 Class 2 businesses using a department-registered standard food safety program must undergo an annual assessment of their premises and compliance with the food safety program and food safety standards.

-This assessment is conducted by their council.
+This assessment is conducted by their local council.

 Class 3 and class 4 requirements